23 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored

 A diamond ring is always timeless, but a black diamond ring?
 Now we’re talking.
 Made with solid 14-karat gold and flanked by two white rose-cut diamonds, this one is an everyday Underscored editor favorite.

-“I love the versatility of mixed metal pieces, like this simple ring,” Madden says.
+“I love the versatility of mixed-metal pieces, like this simple ring,” Madden says.

 Jennifer Fisher Samira Hoop Earrings ($500; net-a-porter.com)